William Worge Kreü

-William Worge Kreü (born May 15, 2000) is a Swedish professional ice hockey defenceman for Mikkelin Jukurit in the Liiga.
+William Worge Kreü (born May 15, 2000) is a Swedish professional ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played for Adler Mannheim in the Deutsche Eishockey Liga.
 William was drafted in the seventh round, 187th overall, by the Buffalo Sabres in the 2018 NHL entry draft.

+Playing career

 Worge Kreü made his professional debut in the Swedish Hockey League (SHL) for Linköping HC during the 2017–18 SHL season.
 He has also appeared in the Swedish top flight for IK Oskarshamn.

 Leaving the SHL following seven seasons, Worge Kreü was signed to the neighbouring Finnish Liiga in joining Mikkelin Jukurit for the 2025–26 season on 31 July 2025.
+He made 47 regular season appearances with Jukurit, posting 10 points from the blueline, before leaving the club and securing a contract for the remainder of the season with German outfit, Adler Mannheim of the Deutsche Eishockey Liga (DEL) on 22 February 2026.